olivierots/Website-Deployment-Using-Terraform-AWS-Jenkins-Docker-Selenium-Capybara/README.md

 ## Project description ##
 ```
-explore california is a travel company website has over 100,000 visit per month (http://explorecalifornia.org/) and want to ship new
+explore california is a travel company website that has over 100,000 visit per month (http://explorecalifornia.org/) and want to
-features faster,safely and more reliably ? how can DevOps fix this ?
+ship new features faster,safely and more reliably ? how can DevOps fix this ?
 Production deploys 100% automated through CI & CD pipelines.
-The CI pipeline into production builds a website on the fly & run unit
+The CI pipeline into production builds the website on the fly & run
-tests before every pull request enters review.
+unit tests before every pull request enters review.
 The CD pipeline deploys the website artifacts into AWS using terraform, a separate pipeline runs daily to merge the master branches
-from each dev team into an integration environment that runs integratiosn tests and report failures to each dev teams which makes
+from each dev team into an integration environment that runs integration tests and report failures to each dev teams which makes
 testing easier.
-All envorinoments are consistent thanks to Docker / Docker compose as devellopers can npow use the same libraries & tool chains as
+All envorinoments are consistent thanks to Docker / Docker compose as devellopers can now use the same libraries & tool chains as
-what's available in production
+what's available in production.
 ```